Revised June 16, 2014

 i.
 Any other information submitted by the nominee that the nominee believes will assure an adequate consideration and evaluation of his/her appointment, or promotion.

 j.
-A statement from the sponsoring department chair/institute director, or the Vice Chancellor for Research or Dean of the Graduate School indicating at what level the department/institute/Office of the Vice Chancellor for Research/Graduate School will continue to support the nominee with resources.
+A statement from the sponsoring department chair/institute director, or the Vice Chancellor for Research & Innovation or Dean of the Graduate School indicating at what level the department/institute/Research & Innovation Office/Graduate School will continue to support the nominee with resources.
 The level of support should list specifics and reflect the department's/institute's continued commitment to the functional and operational support of the nominee (e.g., providing office or laboratory space), excluding salary and fringe benefits, and provide the review committee with a solid sense of the department's/institute's desire to promote the nominee.

 a.
 The term related to a limited-term appointment refers to the length of time a person holds the faculty title and not to the length of time the University may be obliged to provide interim funding.
 The normal length of appointment term will be a function of the rank, with 3-year terms for Assistant Research Professors, and 5-year terms for Associate and Full Research Professors.
 Appointments are renewable, although the University does not accrue any obligation to renew any research faculty appointments.
 Appointments automatically expire at the time specified in the appointment letter, and no further notification is required.
 Renewal is contingent upon satisfactory performance and upon a continuing need for and interest in the research work of the individual, as judged by the sponsoring unit(s) at the time of consideration for reappointment.
 Renewal is also contingent upon the sponsoring unit(s) being able to provide the appropriate support for the research (e.g., the physical space).